 We have audited the accompanying consolidated balance sheets of Kansas City Power & Light Company and subsidiaries (the "Company") as of December 31, 2005 and 2004, and the related consolidated statements of income, comprehensive income, common shareholder's equity, and cash flows for each of the three years in the period ended December 31, 2005.
-Our audits also included the financial statement schedules listed in the index to the consolidated financial statements.
-These financial statements and financial statements and financial statements and financial statements and financial statements schedules based on our audits.
+Our audits also included the financial statement schedules listed in the Index at Item 15.
+These financial statements and financial statement schedules are the responsibility of the Company's management.
+Our responsibility is to express an opinion on the financial statements and financial statement schedules based on our audits.